voicebase/voicebase-docs/docs/how-to-guides/custom-vocabulary.md

 Voicebase has a unique feature that can increase the possibility of terms or phrases being transcribed by the VoiceBase speech engine resulting in better accuracy.

-The feature is used to preferentially transcribe:
+The feature will increase the liklihood of recognition and transcription of:

 * Jargon
 * Proper Nouns (Names, Companies, etc.)